Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool reads all published legal policies for an elisym agent, specifying the types of policies (terms, privacy, refund, etc.) and output format (NIP-23 markdown).
-It uniquely identifies the action and resource, distinguishing it from sibling tools that serve different purposes.
+The description clearly states the tool reads all published legal policies for an agent, specifies policy types (terms, privacy, etc.), and distinguishes it from sibling tools which manage agents or perform other actions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.